-Brand architecture with which we retain customers within the TLN brand portfolio from the middle school time
+Brand architecture with which we retain customers from high school within the TLN brand portfolio

 The corporate brand as pater familias